 Trust Those Who Seek The Truth

-Once you open up these virtues of the spirit, several magnificent things happen.
-Important personal truths will become clear.
+Once you open up these virtues of the spirit, several magnificent things happen, and that is when important personal truths will become clear.
 And what you find is true may surprise you.
-You’ll likely find that your heart’s desire does not live in collecting things.
-Nor does it come from achievements or material success.
+You’ll likely find that your heart’s desire does not live in collecting things, nor does it come from achievements or material success.
 Instead, it’s finding an outlet for the virtues that are surfacing.
 It could take the shape of many positive things.
 Compassion for other people and our world is a natural outcome.
 How you use these virtues depends upon your sphere of influence.

 “Do not cling to the symbols, but get to the inner truth!” — Meister Eckhart